 We have considered the overall impact of the changes on households, industry and energy supply infrastructure.

 Consumer disruption score - low

 Consumer impact could be very low.
-Consumers will not experience a great deal of disruption to supplies or how they receive heating.
-Hydrogen boilers will work in much the same way as gas boilers and would come in the same white box on the wall; as such they are about as close to a direct replacement as possible.
+Households would experience little disruption to their supplies and their heating system (radiators etc) can remain in place.
+Hydrogen boilers should work in much the same way as gas boilers and would come in the same white box on the wall; as such they are about as close to a direct replacement as possible.

-There will be a process of conversion and for the householder this will take the form of changing parts on an existing boiler to changing the boiler.
+There will be a process of conversion and for the householder this will likely take the form of changing parts on an existing boiler to changing the boiler.
 The aim is to produce hydrogen ready boilers soon to aid the change over as the new network is rolled out and test sites are already operating to determine their feasibility.

 At ground level, every property will require an initial survey to check the adequacy of existing pipework.
 Whilst hydrogen is still a gas, it is more prone to leaking and potentially more explosive.
 The speed of its roll out will also depend on the speed with which engineers can be trained.

 Fuel costs impact score – unknown, but likely rising from current low levels